 Treatment for summer seasonal affective disorder

 Because the causes of summer seasonal affective disorder are thought to be different to those of people affected in winter, treatments such as light box therapy and vitamin D are unlikely to be effective.
 However, effective treatment may include some of the following:

 However, medication with antidepressants is thought to alleviate symptoms.

 Psychotherapy such as cognitive behavioral therapy can help to build awareness of trigger points and develop coping strategies, such as getting enough sleep.

 Limiting the amount of daylight a person receives and staying cool is also thought to help reduce the severity of symptoms.

 Q: Is seasonal affective disorder real?

 A: Seasonal affective disorder is real.
 There are people whose depression recurs in connection with a particular season.
 The reason is thought to be linked to fluctuations in serotonin and melatonin levels over the year.
-(See Causes of seasonal affective disorder.)
+Read more about the causes of seasonal affective disorder »

 Q: Is seasonal affective disorder a bipolar variant?

 A: Seasonal affective disorder is not a variant of bipolar disorder.
 When a person has bipolar disorder, their moods swing from highs of mania and hypomania to lows of depression.
 Sometimes those episodes may occur at specific times of the year.
 People with seasonal affective disorder experience only depression at a specific time of year.